sushma110396/kueue/benchmark/node-feasibility/README.md

 ## Objective

-Evaluate the impact of a pre-admission node capacity feasibility check added to the Kueue scheduler.

-The feature rejects workloads whose CPU or memory requests exceed the allocatable resources of every node in the cluster.
-By preventing these workloads from entering the admission pipeline, the scheduler avoids reserving ClusterQueue quota for workloads that can never be scheduled.
+Evaluate the impact of introducing node capacity-aware admission into Kueue's scheduler.
+Before reserving ClusterQueue quota, the scheduler determines whether a workload can fit on at least one node based on allocatable CPU and memory, preventing infeasible workloads from consuming admission resources.
 ---

 ## Test Environment